Set up an AWS resource endpoint connection

 4. Click New gateway service.

-5. In the Full URL field, enter your resource domain, appended with /anything.
-For example: http://YOUR-RESOURCE-DOMAIN-NAME/anything
+5. In the Full URL field, enter the domain name you chose in the prerequisites, appended with /anything.
+For example: http://YOUR-UPSTREAM-DOMAIN-NAME/anything

 6. In the Name field, enter example-service.